eoisa/python3-ngrok/README.md

-# python-ngrok
+# python3-ngrok

-Python bindings for ngrok local and Link APIs
+Python 3 bindings for ngrok local and Link APIs.
+Tested with Python 3.5.2.
+This is a fork of the Python 2 version [python-ngrok by peakwinter](https://github.com/peakwinter/python-ngrok).

 ## Use with local ngrok setups